MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-syntax.md

 Packet Monitor supports multiple logging modes:

-- Circular: new packets overwrite the oldest ones when the maximum file size is reached.
+- Circular: New packets overwrite the oldest ones when the maximum file size is reached.
 This is the default logging mode.
-- Multi-file: new log file is created when the maximum file size is reached.
+- Multi-file: A new log file is created when the maximum file size is reached.
 Log files are sequentially numbered: PktMon1.etl, PktMon2.etl, etc. Apply this logging mode to keep all the log, but be wary of storage utilization.
 Note: use the file creation timestamp of each log file as an indication to a specific time frame in the capture.
-- Real-time: packets are displayed on screen at real time.
+- Real-time: Packets are displayed on screen at real time.
 No log file is created.
 Use Ctrl+C to stop monitoring.
-- Memory: events are written to a circular memory buffer.
-Buffer size is specified in **[-s]** parameter.
-Buffer contents is written to a log file after stopping the capture.
+- Memory: Events are written to a circular memory buffer.
+Buffer size is specified through the **[-s]** parameter.
+Buffer contents are written to a log file after stopping the capture.
 Use this logging mode for very noisy scenarios to capture a huge amount of traffic in very short amount of time in the memory buffer.
-Otherwise, some traffic might get lost using any other logging modes in very noisy scenarios.
+Using any other logging modes, some traffic might get lost.

 Specify how much of the packet to log through the **[-p]** parameter.
 Log the whole packet of every packet no matter its size by setting that parameter to 0.
 The default is 128 bytes which should include the headers of most packets.

 Specify the size of the log file through the **[-s]** parameter.
 This will be the maximum size of the file in a circular logging mode before Packet Monitor starts overwriting the older packets with the newer ones.
-This will also be the maximum size of each file in the multiple file logging mode before Packet Monitor creates a new file to log the next packets.
-Use this parameter also to set the buffer size for the memory logging mode.
+This will also be the maximum size of each file in the multi-file logging mode before Packet Monitor creates a new file to log the next packets.
+You can also use this parameter to set the buffer size for the memory logging mode.

 ### Pktmon start syntax